Account Reconcilement Definition

 The term accounting cycle means the procedure accountants follow which eventually leads to representative financial statements for a company.
 Over time, an accounting cycle sequence has emerged from the successes and failures of the accountants who walked before.
 These, eventually, were assembled and accepted as a formal system to assure that records are kept relevant.

 The accounting cycle process created is now widely accepted as a set of best practices.
 The value of these is that they account for quantitative as well as qualitative analysis, provides a framework of records as a foundation for statements, and allow for changes to occur which are then included in the statements.
-The system follows as listed below:
+Find the accounting cycle process below:

 When analyzing the transaction, the accountant relies on their expertise to decide what accounts and statements are effected by the transaction and in what way.